ruggeri/tech-notes/randos/peripherals/displays.md

 ## Monitor Size

 My Thunderbolt Display (released 2011) was 27".
 My 2022 Dell U2723QE is
 27".
+I purchased it in 2022-02-XX.
 27" is about as big as my eyes can reasonably look around at on a desk.
 Even then, I find myself centering VSCode or Firefox at the middle of the 27" screen area.

 A larger monitor, it feels to me, would just waste space.
 I wouldn't use the edges of the monitor, I think.
 Even if I started to want to do a